HackerOS-Linux-System/.github/profile/README.md

 ### gamescope-session-steam
 A special Steam session (like Bazzite or Chimeraos) uses the HackerOS-Steam container for Steam and GameScope.
 Used in the Gaming Edition.

+### Cybersecurity Edition
+Session with its own tools/overlay for other tools for cybersecurity edition (this is both a session and an application).

 ## HackerOS Games:

 ### Bit Jump